This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Dr Pepper Snapple (NYSE:DPS)

 Below are key drivers of Dr Pepper Snapple that present opportunities for upside or downside to the current Trefis price estimate:

 North America CSD

-- North America CSD EBITDA Margin : EBITDA margins for the North American CSD segment of the company have shown flat to negative growth in the last two years primarily because of high commodity prices.
+- North America CSD EBITDA Margin : EBITDA margins for the North American CSD segment of the company have shown flat to negative growth in the last three years primarily because of high commodity prices.
 Cost of sales now constitute more than 42% of the revenues.
-EBITDA margins for 2012 were 23.4%, up only 0.6% from the previous year.
-Should the cost of sales rise further and we see the long term margins falling to 21%, we could see a 13% downside to the Trefis price estimate.
-At the same time, if the cost of sales soften and the company is able to touch margins of 25%, we could see a 5% upside to the Trefis price estimate.
+EBITDA margins for 2013 were 22.4%, down 0.9% from the previous year.
+Should the cost of sales rise further and we see the long term margins falling to 21%, we could see a 12% downside to the Trefis price estimate.
+At the same time, if the cost of sales soften and the company is able to touch margins of 25%, we could see a 7% upside to the Trefis price estimate.

 Dr Pepper Snapple is the third largest Liquid Refreshment Beverage(LRB) company in the U.S. with further presence in Canada, Mexico and Caribbean.
 Dr Pepper Snapple is a market leader in the flavored Carbonated Soda Drink (CSD) segment with its flagship drink Dr. Pepper.
 Besides CSD, the company is also present in juices, ready-to-drink (RTD) teas and mineral water, among others.
 Some of the company's most valuable brands are Dr Pepper, 7UP, Canada Dry, Sunkist, Crush and Snapple.

 Dr Pepper Snapple was formed in 2008 as a spin-off from Britain's Cadbury Schweppes.
 Cadbury Schweppes separated the Americas beverages from its global confectionery business and the entity thus formed was labeled Dr Pepper Snapple.